Places

 Sample Ministry Focus

-• Copenhagen welcome night with devotion aboard a canal boat, followed by partnership briefing at a city church
+- Copenhagen welcome night with devotion on a canal boat, followed by a partnership briefing at a city church

-• Riga Dome Cathedral rehearsal and concert benefiting local outreach, with Art Nouveau donor reception afterwards
+- Riga Dome Cathedral rehearsal and concert supporting local outreach, followed by an Art Nouveau donor reception

 What ETS Tours Provides Here

-• Cultural experiences: Nordic design workshops, sauna evenings, folk music, and manor house dinners curated for fundraising moments
+- Cultural experiences: Nordic design workshops, sauna evenings, folk music, and manor house dinners built for fundraising moments

-• 24/7 operations monitoring port schedules, weather systems, and geopolitical advisories to keep ministry running smoothly
+- 24/7 operations monitoring port schedules, weather systems, and geopolitical advisories to keep ministry programs on track

 Talk with us to map your Baltic Sea ministry itinerary, or add this region to your request at the lead form.